Methodology FAQs: Our formulas, data sources and eligibility criteria

 See Data sources for more.

-How does new music get tracked?
+How does new music get tracked? / Can I add songs or albums to CONNECT?

 Songs must be registered with us at the Recording level with individual ISRCs.
 Albums must be registered at the Product level with ICPNs.
 Learn more about Recording and Product registration here